 The loop allows you to repeat script.
 It takes an optional argument within parens, which is how many times to loop.
 It executes the code within { } until the loop count expires or until a FAIL or END code of some kind is issued.
-Fail(rule) and End(rule) signal merely the end of the loop, not really the rule.
+Fail(rule) and End(rule) signal merely the end of the loop, not really the rule, and will not cancel any pending output in the output stream.
 All other return codes have their usual effect.

-'''

 t: Hello. loop (5) { me }

 t: loop () { This is forever, not. fail(RULE)}

-'''

 The first gambit prints Hello. me me me me me me.
-The second loop would print forever, but actually prints out nothing because after starting output, the loop fails and cancels the output.
+The second loop would print forever, but actually prints out This is forever, not. because after starting output, the loop is terminated.
+Loop also has a built in limit of 1000 so it will never run forever.